Nephos/botpop/DATABASE_EXTENSION.md

+# Database Extension

 ## Plugin Database Extension

 You can configure a database to store a large amount of volatiles informations, like the users rights, etc.
 To do it, there is an extension, ready to be used.

-- configure the database access (for exemple, in the ``modules_config.yml``:
+### 1. configure the database access

+for exemple, in the ``modules_config.yml``:
 ```yaml
 plugin:
   database: